orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - Update the lock files for js app packages that has not bumped the patch version within one month.
 If the package has not been bumped for more than a year, it is a hard requirement.
 JS packages with criticial dependencies must be updated.
-JS ebuilds with dependencies without without further updates may be deleted.
+JS ebuilds with dependencies reporting "No fix available" during audit fix may be deleted.

 * C/C++ ebuilds rules/guidelines:
   - Ebuilds should be Prefix aware for C/C++ programs.